xenolog/l23network/README.md

         ipaddr  => 'none',
     }

-Information about vlans in open vSwitch you can get in [open vSwitch documentation page](http://openvswitch.org/support/config-cookbooks/vlan-configuration-cookbook/).
+You can get more details about vlans in open vSwitch at [open vSwitch documentation page](http://openvswitch.org/support/config-cookbooks/vlan-configuration-cookbook/).

-**IMPORTANT:** You can't use vlan interface names like vlanXXX if you not want double-tagging you network traffic.
+**IMPORTANT:** You can't use vlan interface names like vlanXXX if you don't want double-tagging of you network traffic.

 ---
-When I began write this module, I seen to https://github.com/ekarlso/puppet-vswitch.
-Elcarso, big thanks...
+When I started working on this module I was inspired by https://github.com/ekarlso/puppet-vswitch.
+Endre, big thanks...